After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Introduction

 \section{Introduction}

-Recent advancements in retrieval-augmented generation (RAG) have enhanced the accuracy and trustworthiness of large language models (LLMs) in knowledge-intensive tasks, mitigating critical issues such as outdated model knowledge and hallucinations~\cite{guu2020retrieval, lewis2020retrieval}.
-After retrieval, and before generating responses, LLMs often rely on two primary knowledge sources: context acquired through retrieval, referred to as \textbf{external knowledge}, and parametric knowledge stored within the LLM during training, termed \textbf{internal knowledge}.
-However, both knowledge sources exhibit limitations.
-External knowledge is prone to irrelevance, misinformation, or incompleteness due to corpus quality, retriever limitations, or query complexity~\cite{chen2024benchmarking, zou2024poisonedrag, dai2024bias}.
-For instance, in the NQ dataset~\cite{kwiatkowski2019natural} for open-domain question answering, \cite{wang2024astute} employed Google Search as the retriever and searched the top 10 web pages for each question, finding that 34\% of these pages were completely irrelevant to the answer.
-In the PopQA dataset~\cite{mallen2022not}, this percentage even reached 50\%.
-Similarly, internal knowledge may be outdated or erroneous, as LLMs are constrained by training data noise and the rapid evolution of world knowledge~\cite{weidinger2021ethical, longpre2024pretrainer}.
+Recent advancements in retrieval-augmented generation (RAG) have enhanced the accuracy of large language models (LLMs) in knowledge-intensive tasks~\cite{guu2020retrieval, lewis2020retrieval}.
+After retrieval and before response generation, LLMs often rely on two primary knowledge sources: context acquired through retrieval, referred to as \textbf{external knowledge}, and parametric knowledge stored within the LLM during training, termed \textbf{internal knowledge}.
+However, both sources have limitations that can undermine the trustworthiness of RAG systems.
+Specifically, the retrieval process may introduce irrelevant or poisoned content~\cite{chen2024benchmarking, zou2024poisonedrag}, whereas internal knowledge may be outdated or erroneous due to temporal limitations or noise in the training data~\cite{weidinger2021ethical, longpre2024pretrainer}.

-In real-world RAG applications, the limitations of internal and external knowledge sources can lead to four distinct scenarios~\cite{wang2024astute,zhang2024evaluating} (as illustrated in Figure~\ref{fig1}).
-In the ideal case, LLMs should adopt scenario-specific strategies: (1) When both knowledge sources align and are correct, LLMs should be faithful to all knowledge to respond.
-(2) If external knowledge contains errors while internal knowledge remains reliable, LLMs should be faithful to internal knowledge.
-(3) Conversely, when internal knowledge is outdated or incorrect but retrieved context provides valid information, LLMs should anchor responses to external evidence.
+In real-world RAG applications, limitations in internal and external knowledge sources can lead to four distinct scenarios~\cite{wang2024astute,zhang2024evaluating} (as illustrated in Figure~\ref{fig1}).
+Ideally, LLMs should adopt scenario-specific strategies: (1) When both knowledge sources are consistent and correct, LLMs should base their responses on all available knowledge.
+(2) If external knowledge contains errors while internal knowledge is reliable, LLMs should rely on their internal knowledge.
+(3) Conversely, when internal knowledge is outdated or incorrect but the retrieved context is valid, LLMs should anchor responses to external evidence.
 (4) When neither source contains sufficient or credible information, LLMs should refuse to answer.